AP Baseball Writer

-The 32-year-old Haren was a free agent after going 12-13 with a 4.33 ERA in 30 starts and 176 2-3 innings for the Los Angeles Angels in 2012.
+Haren was 12-13 with a 4.33 ERA in 30 starts and 176 2-3 innings for the Los Angeles Angels.
 The Angels nearly traded the 32-year-old righty to the Chicago Cubs for reliever Carlos Marmol after the season, then declined their $15.5 million option on him for next season and paid a $3.5 million buyout.